espressif/esp-at/docs/en/AT_Command_Examples/TCP-IP_AT_Examples.rst

      OK

-UART Wi-Fi passthrough transmission when the ESP device works as a softAP in UDP transparent transmission
+UART Wi-Fi passthrough transmission when the {IDF_TARGET_NAME} works as a softAP in UDP transparent transmission
 ---------------------------------------------------------------------------------------------------------

 #.
 Set the Wi-Fi mode to softAP.